-Judges raise questions regarding Uber and Lyft’s arguments in employment case
+Judges raise questions about Uber and Lyft’s arguments in employment case

-Uber attorney Theodore J. Boutrous Jr. said that “Uber would have to turn into a different company,” if the ruling went through.
+Uber attorney Theodore J. Boutrous Jr. said that “Uber would have to turn into a different company” if the ruling went through.
 “That is a drastic thing to order.”

+The judges also questioned the attorney representing the state on its case that Uber and Lyft are out of compliance with the law.

 Uber and gig companies spend nearly $200 million to knock down an employment law they don’t like - and it might work